sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-entities/monitor-external-resources.md

 This guide explains how to use a proxy entity to monitor website status, as well as how to use the [proxy checks][3] to monitor a group of websites.

+## Requirements

-To follow this guide, you’ll need to [install][19] the Sensu backend, have at least one Sensu agent running, and install and configure sensuctl.
+To follow this guide, install the Sensu [backend][19], make sure at least one Sensu [agent][30] is running, and configure [sensuctl][31] to connect to the backend as the [`admin` user][32].

 ## Use a proxy entity to monitor a website

-In this section, you'll monitor the status of [sensu.io](https://sensu.io) by configuring a check with a **proxy entity name** so that Sensu creates an entity that represents the site and reports the status of the site under this entity.
+In this section, you'll use sensuctl to configure a check with a **proxy entity name** to monitor the status of https://sensu.io/ so that Sensu creates an entity that represents the site and reports the status of the site under this entity.

 ### Configure a Sensu entity